Cotalker/documentation/docs/documentation/admin/admin_bots.md

 <img alt="bot section" className="img_sizing item shadow--tl" src={useBaseUrl('img/admin_bots_00.png')} />
 <br/>

-In this section, you can find the entire list of _bots_ that have been created.
+In this section, you can find the entire list of _bots_ created.

 Icon descriptions are available in the [Overview section](/docs/documentation/admin/admin_overview).